yasoob/intermediatePython/args_and_kwargs.rst

 \*args and \*\*kwargs
 ---------------------

-I have come to see that most new python programmers have a hard time figuring out the \*args and \*\*kwargs magic variables.
+I have come to see that most new Python programmers have a hard time figuring out the \*args and \*\*kwargs magic variables.
 So what are they ?
 First of all, let me tell you that it is not necessary to write \*args or \*\*kwargs.
 Only the ``*`` (asterisk) is necessary.
 You could have